-But with mental health more important than ever, it’s time to use that personal leave to put yourself, and your mental wellbeing first, whether you’ve got a workplace that prioritises the mental health of their employees or not.
-We asked Lysn psychologist Noosha Anzab how to go about telling your boss you need to take a mental health day—and we challenge you to do it the next time you feel like you need it.
+But with mental health more important than ever, it’s time to use that personal leave to put yourself, and your mental wellbeing first.
+We asked Lysn psychologist Noosha Anzab how to go about telling your boss you need to take a mental health day.

 Remember That It’s Ok To Be Selfish

-Whether there’s one or many reasons you need some time to look after your mental health, one thing is for sure—your mental wellbeing really is important, and not something to be pushed aside for a hectic workload.
+Whatever the reason that you need some time to look after your mental health, one thing is for sure—your mental well-being really is important, and not something to be pushed aside for a hectic workload.
 Anzab says, “You need to be a little selfish and do what’s right by you.
-Whether that's taking a mental health day to tend to important and impacting matters, to attend mental health related appointments or to restore via rest and time out—it’s important to do just that if that's what you need.”
+Whether that's taking a mental health day to tend to important matters, attend mental health-related appointments or to restore via rest and time out—it’s important to do just that if that's what you need.”

 When it comes to letting your boss know, you don't have to give too much detail.
-Just saying "I'd like to take a mental health day to address some things—I'm feeling really flat and tired” should be enough.
-You don't have to overshare or go into detail about why you’re feeling flat, and you don't have to cross any personal or professional boundaries either.
+Just saying, "I'd like to take a mental health day to address some personal things,” should be enough.
+You don't have to overshare or go into detail, and you don't have to cross any personal or professional boundaries either.

 Have A Conversation

-Even though you don’t need to provide any details or justify your request, a text message or a passing comment in the staff room isn’t the way to go about your request.
+Even though you don’t need to provide any details or justify your request, a text message or a passing comment in the lunch room isn’t the way to go about your request.
 Set up some time to specifically have a conversation about your need for a day off if you can, or make a phone call or send an email if you can’t.
-Anzab also suggests that whilst you don't have to give them too much information, you should let them know that having a day off for your mental health’s sake is going to be beneficial to your performance and productivity—music to any bosses’ ears.
-Simply letting your boss know you aren't feeling well and need the day off so that you can feel better in order to smash out the rest of the week should be enough.
+Anzab also suggests that whilst you don't have to give them too much information, you should let them know that having a day off for your mental health’s sake is ultimately going to be beneficial to your performance and productivity—music to any boss’ ears.

 Noosha Anzab is a clinical psychotherapist & psychologist at Lysn.
-Lysn is a digital mental health company with world class wellbeing technology which helps people find their best-fit professional psychologist whilst being able to access online tools to improve their mental health.
+Lysn is a digital mental health company with world-class well-being technology that helps people find their best-fit professional psychologist whilst being able to access online tools to improve their mental health.